amanojas/Website/static/Slides_4000/Example_Codes.md

 The slope parameter $\beta_{1}$ measure the change in annual salary when the return on equity increases by one percentage point.
 Since, a higher *roe* is good for the company, we expect $\beta_{1}$ to be positive.

-Always start with looking at the summary statistics of your data.
-It is helpful to get the feel of the data before we start our analysis.

 ```r
 load("S:\\Baruch\\ECO 4000\\Spring2022\\Datasets\\ceosal1.RData")